scaleflex/filerobot-client-python-uploader/README.md

 #### Upload batch size: how many files should be uploaded in a single API call

 The Filerobot Uploaders will download files in batches from your origin storage over http or ftp.
-Reduce FILEROBOT_UPLOAD_BATCH_SIZE if you have bandwith issues at your origin that could cause failed file uploads.
+Reduce FILEROBOT_UPLOAD_BATCH_SIZE if you have bandwith issues at your origin that could cause failed file uploads (maximum = 100, recommended 20).

 FILEROBOT_UPLOAD_BATCH_SIZE = 20